Property Bridging Finance | HNW Bridging Finance Brokers

 A bridging loan is essentially a short-term loan that is often arranged within a short time frame and may be made to an individual or a company and secured against residential or commercial property.
 The defining characteristic is that it is a loan that bridges the gap to an exit, which is usually a refinance or a sale of the asset.
 Our expert short-term loan brokers have helped hundreds of customers secure loans for their property, so do give us a call if we can help you.

-How Long Does Bridging Finance Take To Arrange?
+How Long Does Bridging Take To Arrange?

 Bridging can be arranged within a matter of hours with funds released within 72 hours although usually this takes a bit longer and can take a couple of weeks.
 While a bridging transaction may be arranged much quicker than could be achieved through a traditional bank, most bridging companies still apply sensible and relatively conservative lending criteria.
 Usually, such lenders are smaller nimble operations and specialise in doing all of the usual checks that a bank will do but without the encumbrance of bank bureaucracy.